 Randy Alcorn joins us again, filling in for John Piper.
-Randy, we know from the Bible, there’s no marriage in heaven, and no child bearing either.
+Randy, we know from the Bible, there’s no marriage in heaven, and no childbearing either.
 But it appears resurrected bodies will retain their biological distinctions between the male and female sexes.
 So will resurrected bodies be sexual bodies — capable of sexual activity?
 If so, is heaven a place of perpetual celibacy or is there sexual activity in heaven?
 What do you say?

-But I do think C. S. Lewis’s insight was great, where he talked about the boy who had heard about sex and people having sex and said: Well, do they eat chocolate while they are having it?
-Because he was told it is this wonderful experience.
+But I do think C. S. Lewis’s insight was great, where he talked about the boy who had heard about sex and people having sex and said, “Well, do they eat chocolate while they are having it?” — because he was told sex is this wonderful experience.
 And to him it was like nothing could be better, you know, than eating chocolate.
 And then Lewis makes the argument that perhaps our sense of loss about the idea of not being able to have sexual relationships is like that boy thinking that chocolate is the greatest joy and that there are greater joys that await us.

-But one of the things that I emphasize to people is that I really think that we miss something when we say no marriage in heaven.
+But one of the things that I emphasize to people is that I really think that we miss something when we say “no marriage in heaven.”
 The Bible does not teach there is no marriage in heaven.
-The Bible teaches there is one marriage in heaven.
-Christ married to his bride, the Church.
-So I remember when this dawned on me many years ago and I said to Nancy.
-I said: Do you know what?
+The Bible teaches there is one marriage in heaven: Christ married to his bride, the church.
+I remember when this dawned on me many years ago, and I said to Nancy, “Do you know what?
 According to the Bible we will be part of the same marriage forever.
-We are both part of the bride of Christ and we will have as a bridegroom the only absolutely perfect, absolutely good, gracious spouse in all the history of the universe.
-And we have that to look forward to and we will enjoy that together.
+We are both part of the bride of Christ, and we will have as a bridegroom the only absolutely perfect, absolutely good, gracious spouse in all the history of the universe.
+And we have that to look forward to and we will enjoy that together.”